clarkgrubb/data-tools/README.md

 # SETUP: UNCLEAN

-To install the necessary Ruby gems and Python packages:
+To install the necessary Ruby gems and Python packages globally:

     $ sudo make setup

-The setup task assumes that `python3` and `pip3` is installed on your system.
+The setup task assumes that `python3` and `pip3` are installed on your system.

 To put the *data tools* and man pages in your path: